aneksamun/premier-league-api/README.md

     "awayGoals": 1
   }
 ```
-Game week suppose to be between 1 and 38.
+The game week suppose to be between 1 and 38.

-Game resuts are ordered alphabetically by home team.
+The game resuts are ordered alphabetically by home team.
 If not games have been POSTed for a specified game week, an empty array is returned.
 ```json
 [
     {